blakedietz/app-ideas/README.md

 # Apps

+## Zillow for dogs

+- notifies you of a breed you're interested in that is within the radius and price range that you set
+- ranks breeders based upon the health of their dogs and reviews of customers
+- gives breeders a single place to
+ - post their dogs for sale
+ - show credentials with the akc
+ - allows for creation of questionnaires for potential buyers
+ - simplify the deposit and purchase process

 ## Polling application

 There's nothing new here.
 The main reason for making this application would be to create a project that can be both used and worked on at the Boise Frontend meetup.